PDXPythonPirates/ppp-project-2/README.md

 # ppp-project-2
 Repository for the second Portland Python Pyrates project

 ## How to boot the app
+- #### In your local environment
     1. run `make install` to install dependencies and jump into the virtual env
     2. run `flask run` to boot the app locally.
 Make sure you are in the top level directory that has the file "app_run.py"

+- #### With docker containers
+    1. run `make install` to install dependencies and jump into the virtual env
+    2. run `make build` to build the docker image
+    3. run `make run` to run the docker containers locally and open on  http://localhost:5000
+        * run `make stop` to stop containers and prune after finished with changes

 ## Working with Docker
 * Install Docker by following the instructions on [their site](https://docs.docker.com/get-docker/)